v-rajagt/IntuneDocs/intune/configuration/device-firmware-configuration-interface-windows.md

 This feature applies to:

-- Windows 10 and later
+- Windows 10 RS5 (1809) and later on some OEMs

 ## Before you begin